-2) A determination that failure to grant the variance would result in exceptional hardship by rendering the lot undevelopable.
+2) A determination that failure to grant the variance would result in exceptional hardship by rendering the lot undevelopable;

 The location of the floodplain on the property is a characteristic of the land.
-Hardship refers to the effect of the floodplain status of the land on its use;
+Hardship refers to the

 FINDING

 1) Based on conversations with the owner, this development may have occurred when the property was not located in the 100-year floodplain.